 Tenebrae

-Tonight I attended my first “Tenebrae” service, held at Resurrection’s mother church, Trinity Anglican in Marysville.
+Tonight I attended my first “Tenebrae” service.
 Tenebrae is Latin for “into the shadows.”
 The service is intended to recreate the emotional aspects of Christ’s betrayal, abandonment, and the agony of his crucifixion.
-The heart of the service takes place toward the end, when candles are […]
+The heart of the service takes place toward the end.
+A number of candles have been lit to coincide with the same […]

 Ash Wednesday 2017